 To delete a repository, find the go to the Repositories tab, find the name of the repo and click Delete.

 Reindex a repoedit

-In some cases you might need to manually refresh the index besides automatic indexing.
-For example, you might refresh an index after a new language server is installed.
-Or, you might want to immediately update the index to the HEAD revision.
+Code automatically reindexes an imported repo at set intervals, but in some cases, you might need to refresh the index manually.
+For example, you might refresh an index after a new language server installs.
+Or, you might want to update the index to the HEAD revision immediately.
 Click Reindex to initiate a reindex.

 Clone URL managementedit